open-telemetry/opentelemetry-java-instrumentation/README.md

 data from a Java application without code changes.

-This repository also publishes standalone instrumentation for several libraries (and growing) that can be used if you prefer that over using the Java agent.
+This repository also publishes standalone instrumentation for several libraries (and growing) that can be used if you prefer that over using the Javaagent.
 Please see the standalone library instrumentation column on [Supported Libraries](docs/supported-libraries.md#libraries--frameworks). if you are looking for documentation on using those.